toopay/gas-orm/README.markdown

 ## Installation

 Put Gas.php on your libraries folder and gas.php in config folder.
+Optionally, there was unit testing packages included as a controller, named gasunittest.php, which will auto-created neccesaryy stuff (files and tables) to performing test to evaluate all available implementation to determine if it is producing the correct data type and result.
+Copy gasunittest.php into your controllers folder, and run **http://localdomain.com/index.php/gasunittest**.

 ## Overview